ibm-cloud-docs/loadbalancer-service/ssl-offload.md

 If your load balancer has one or more HTTPS front-end application ports (protocols) configured, by default all the above predefined SSL ciphers will be enabled for your load balancer.

-**NOTE:** You can choose to enable different SSL ciphers for your load balancer if needed.
+You can choose to enable different SSL ciphers for your load balancer if needed.
 For more information, refer to [Choose a preferred cipher suite for your HTTPS application](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-choosing-a-preferred-cipher-suite-for-your-https-application).
+{: note}